What is a bid/ask spread?

 You can potentially use this information to adjust your price: If you see a low fill likelihood, you can increase the probability that your order will get filled by moving the price closer to the natural price.

-Note: These labels should be used for informational purposes only and should not be considered a recommendation or investment advice.
-These labels also don't guarantee your order will be filled.
+Note: Content here should be used for informational purposes only and should not be considered a recommendation or investment advice.

 Disclosures